The Relationship Between the LGBTQ Community and Drug Addiction

 Addiction treatment facilities are often unable to meet the unique needs of LGBTQ people struggling with both substance misuse and mental health.
 In order to provide a full-spectrum of care, health professionals need to account for their patients’ sexual identities and the troubles they face on a regular basis.
 A national study found that of the 854 treatment programs that reported to have specialized treatment services for LGBTQ individuals, only 62 confirmed these services actually existed during a telephone follow-up.
 This means that about 70% of treatment facilities that boasted specialized LGBTQ services were lacking, and the options offered are actually no different than those provided to non-LGBTQ people.
 More programs that are designed specifically for this community need to be developed as more options make it easier for them to seek the treatment they need for co-occurring disorders.

-In addition to the limited LGBTQ-specific treatment services available, LGBTQ individuals may be reluctant to seek treatment or disclose their sexual orientation during treatment out of concern that health providers might be homophobic or prejudice against them.
+In addition to the limited LGBTQ-specific treatment services available, LGBTQ individuals may be reluctant to seek treatment or disclose their sexual orientation during treatment out of concern that health providers might be homophobic or prejudiced against them.
 In fact, a National Institute on Alcohol Abuse and Alcoholism report mentioned that stigma, intolerance, and open discrimination were the most substantial barriers to substance abuse prevention and treatment among the LGBTQ community.

 Help is out there